 HOA and COVID-19 Vaccine: What Associations Can Do

 Since you cannot force anyone to get the vaccine, all you can really do is recommend it to your residents.
-Write and send a letter to residents explaining the benefits of the vaccine, but make no statement that alludes to the association requiring.
+Write and send a letter to residents explaining the benefits of the vaccine, but make no statement that alludes to the association requirements.
 You can draft this letter yourself or ask your management company to do it.

 It is also a good idea to regularly share CDC advisories with the members of the community.
 Educating people will help them realize the importance of the COVID-19 vaccine.